AThompson04/credit-card-fraud-detection/README.md

 The following methodology was used for all approaches:
 - The dataset was split into a train, validation and test set using *Sklearn*'s *train_test_split*, with the split proportion being 70%, 15% and 15% respectively.
 - To address the imbalanced classes in the dataset, the training dataset was resampled using the Synthetic Minority Oversampling Technique (SMOTE) and Adaptive Synthetic (ADASYN).
 These oversampling methods aim to balance the class distribution by synthesising new examples for the minority class.
-Oversampling was chosen as the resampling instead of under sampling because under sampling will remove instances of the majority class until each class has an equal number of observations - this would have resulted in 946 data points.
+Oversampling was chosen instead of under-sampling because under-sampling will remove instances of the majority class until each class has an equal number of observations - this would have resulted in 946 data points which is not enough data to train a model with thirty features.
 However, there are factors to consider when oversampling for example the risk of overfitting - where the model learns characteristics of the replicated data too well.
 It is important to note that only the training dataset was resampled, as resampling the validation or test dataset could lead to misleading optimistic model evaluation and potential overfitting as the validation and test data should be representative of production data not the duplicated training data.

 The original dataset and the two resampled datasets were used to train each of the classification methods.